grilme99/sentry-luau/README.md

 [![CI](https://github.com/Neura-Studios/sentry-lua/actions/workflows/ci.yml/badge.svg)](https://github.com/Neura-Studios/sentry-lua/actions/workflows/ci.yml)

-# Unofficial Sentry SDKs for Lua
+# Unofficial Sentry SDKs for Luau

-A set of Sentry SDKs for various Lua environments.
-To simplify design and implementation, these SDKs are hand-translated from the [Sentry JavaScript SDK](https://github.com/getsentry/sentry-javascript) (with deviations for Lua specific constructs).
+A set of Sentry SDKs for various Luau environments.
+To simplify design and implementation, these SDKs are hand-translated from the [Sentry JavaScript SDK](https://github.com/getsentry/sentry-javascript) (with deviations for Luau specific constructs).

+The Luau SDK is currently following vesion [`9.35`](https://github.com/getsentry/sentry-javascript/tree/9.35.0) of the JavaScript SDK.

 ## Links